Iran oil minister: US waivers not enough, painful time ahead

 The latest batch of U.S. sanctions severely impacts Iran’s oil industry, the major source of the country’s foreign revenue.
 Tehran worries OPEC and non-OPEC countries such as Russia will increase their production to fill the gap in response.

-On Tuesday, Zanganeh, the oil minister, wrote a letter to the OPEC chief, asking that the so-called Joint Ministerial Monitoring Committee — which consists of all OPEC and non-OPEC countries —some members of the committee “openly” take side with the United States on the matter of sanctions on Iran.
+On Tuesday, Zanganeh, the oil minister, wrote a letter to the OPEC chief, saying that some members of the so-called Joint Ministerial Monitoring Committee — which consists of all OPEC and non-OPEC countries —”openly” take side with the United States on the matter of sanctions on Iran.

 The committee is due to hold a meeting next week in Abu Dhabi, the capital of the United Arab Emirates, an ally of Iran’s regional rival Saudi Arabia.